infoDemocracy/Prototype_Shiny_App/README.md

-# infoDemocracy_shiny_app
+# Prototype Shiny App
-Shiny application for infoDemocracy
+This repository creates a prototype Shiny application for infoDemocracy.